 “No one needs more convincing that Sydney’s vibrancy can bounce back than Sydneysiders themselves.”

 “This is a city that too often talks itself down as somewhere that isn’t about culture and nightlife,” says Collins.
 “But what we have seen recently is that Sydney does actually show up for the Arts – there is a strong community sentiment about supporting these things.
 Sydney needs to get past its identity crisis, and Covid is an opportunity for a mindset shift.
 We live in an incredible city and I’d love its narrative to be more about the great things it has to offer than about the things that it doesn’t.”

 “No one needs more convincing that Sydney’s vibrancy can bounce back than Sydneysiders themselves,” Koh echoes.
 “But whether it does or not is completely up to us.
 Up to us to go out, attend events, go to restaurants.
 It’s up to us to start businesses if we have a sound plan or an idea to rejuvenate much-loved precincts.
 And the government has a responsibility to enact the strategy that they devised; there’s a mutual obligation to make sure that the nighttime economy doesn’t fall by the wayside.”

 Many challenges for the industry are still to come but, thanks to the sustained and increasingly well organised efforts of nightlife advocates across the industry, the community and local councils, the New South Wales State Government has, finally, come to the party on nightlife.
 So will you?

-Update – In the weeks following this article’s release, the Liquor Amendment (24 Hour Economy) Bill passed through New South Wales State Parliament’s lower house, overhauling more than 600 pieces of antiquated legislation relating to liquor licensing, development consents and live music restrictions, in what is being described as a “monumental change” in favour of nightlife venues and performance industries.
+Update – Within a fortnight of this article’s release, the Liquor Amendment (24 Hour Economy) Bill passed through New South Wales State Parliament’s lower house, overhauling more than 600 pieces of antiquated legislation relating to liquor licensing, development consents and live music restrictions, in what is being described as a “monumental change” in favour of nightlife venues and performance industries.